Where will we plant a Trillion Trees?

 Figure 3. (a) IGC Workflow, (b) Completed geodesign project in Sao Paulo, Brazil

 Each project incorporates an impact assessment using the UNDP SDG framework that relates design changes in systems such as Green infrastructure, Agriculture/Forestry, or Energy infrastructure, to SDGs.
 Figure 3b shows summary scenario assessments for a project in Sao Paulo, Brazil.

 Methodologically, our approach will combine the following:

 A review of existing research to reconcile environmental and social metrics and values operating at the global scale with measures of higher granularity and location-specificity operating at local scale.

 Analysis at project locations of current and potential local tree-planting implementation relative to other indicators of human and ecosystem well-being, land cover/land use and ecosystem services.

 Evaluation of future planning scenarios undertaken by IGC partners involving local governments.

-Country-level assessments by IGC partners, three in each of eight global eco-regions.
+Country-level assessments by IGC partners, in each of nine global eco-regions.
 Assessments will address land use and land capability based on GIS and remote sensing as well as interviews with governmental and other actors.